-Recently rebranded The Social Justice Game, the game first emerged as The Landlord Game, and was created as part of a museum exhbit.
-It later became a game to play with students, promoting social justice and helping instructors use active learing to explore the systemic nature of poverty with their students.
-It has been downloaded by hundreds of people, worldwide.
+Recently rebranded The Social Justice Game: A Game About Cents & Sensibility the game first emerged as The Landlord Game, and was created as part of a museum exhbit.
+It later became a game to play with students, promoting social justice and helping instructors use active learning to explore the systemic nature of poverty with their students.
+It has been downloaded worldwide.

 Summer, 2018 - Summer, 2019

 The game materials are released under a Creative Commons License.
 The game's official website is created to facilitate use by instructors at Notre Dame, Saint Mary's College, and anyone who wishes to download the materials and modify the game according to their own needs.